gitkraken/gitkraken-client-docs/gitkraken-client/detached-head-state.md

 ---

-Git power-users of GitKraken Client: rejoice!
+Git power-users of GitKraken Desktop: rejoice!
 Entering detached HEAD state is just a right click away.

 ***
 Detached HEAD state gives you the power to check out any commit and explore the older state of a repository without having to create a local branch.